SeemaTungariya/DEMO/README.md

 # DEMO
-This is my secode repository for practice.
+This is my second repository for practice.
+This is the another line in readme.md file.